Flames race to seven-goal lead, defeat Golden Knights 7-2

+CALGARY, Alberta (AP) - Johnny Gaudreau matched a career-high with four points, all in the first period, and found a spot in the Calgary Flames' record book.

-CALGARY, Alberta (AP) - Matthew Tkachuk and Johnny Gaudreau tied career-highs with four points each as the Calgary Flames defeated the Vegas Golden Knights 7-2 Monday night.
+Gaudreau's goal and three assists, along with Matthew Tkachuk's two goals and two assists, helped the Flames take over top spot in the Pacific Division with a 7-2 rout of the Vegas Golden Knights on Monday night.

-Tkachuk finished with two goals and two assists and Gaudreau added a goal and three assists.
-Sean Monahan also had a big night with two goals and an assist.
-TJ Brodie and Sam Bennett rounded out the scoring for Calgary, which plays Vegas again on Friday.

-With the win, Calgary moved into a tie in points with the San Jose Sharks in the Pacific Division, but the Flames have one more regulation/overtime victory.
+Calgary is even in points with the San Jose Sharks, but have one more regulation/overtime win.

-Calgary added two more goals in the opening five minutes of the second, including the second of the game by Tkachuk, to make it 7-0.
+"He's a dynamic player and he's a very creative player and he sees it," Flames coach Bill Peters said of Gaudreau.
+"There's not a whole bunch of them that have the ability to slow the game down and buy time for guys to get open and he's got it."

-Gaudreau got things started 2:36 into the game when he set up Tkachuk, who whipped a 20-foot wrist shot past Malcolm Subban for a power-play goal.
+Gaudreau's handiwork began 2:36 into the game when he set up Tkachuk, who also matched his career best in points.
+Tkachuk whipped a 20-foot wrist shot past Malcolm Subban for a power-play goal.

-Gaudreau made it 2-0 at 6:49, ripping a shot over Subban's glove to complete a tic-tac-toe passing sequence with linemates Elias Lindholm and Monahan.
+Gaudreau made it 2-0 at 6:49, ripping a shot over Subban's glove to complete a tic-tac-to passing sequence with linemates Elias Lindholm and Monahan.

+"Smart play by a smart player," said Gaudreau, describing Lindholm's play that began the sequence.
+"He's 20 to 30 feet ahead of us and he has a one-on-two, pulls up, finds (Monahan), next thing you know it's a two-on-two then I'm coming in the play and it's a three-on-two.
+For him to have that awareness, he's pretty smart."

 Gaudreau pounced on a turnover in the Vegas slot and set up Monahan's one-timer for a 3-0 lead at 10:59, then capped off his record-tying period by setting up Monahan's second of the period and team-leading 12th goal.